 Getting that first job after college or high school is a very exciting, yet stressful event.
 You’re probably overwhelmed with many new challenges, opportunities, and commitments.
 And you likely have a lot of questions.
 One of the biggest new challenges may be the management of money and personal finance.

-This new job may provide a significant increase in cash flow, but with it and the transition into post-graduate life, you might find that you also have new responsibilities and financial considerations.
+With your first paid job, an actual paycheck, and the transition into post-graduate life, you might find you have new responsibilities and financial considerations.

-It may feel like you finally have a little bit of pocket money.
-Or it might feel like your paycheck disappears almost as soon as it shows up in your bank account.
-Either way, this is a critical time to begin managing your money wisely both for now and for your future.
-So here are 4 things every post-grad should do with their paycheck.
+It might feel like your paycheck disappears as soon as it shows up in your bank account, making this is a great time to learn how to manage your money wisely both for now and for your future.

 Create a Budget

-If you’ve been in school prior to this new job, your finances were probably relatively simple.
-You likely had some basic bills and utilities to pay and your education may have been funded by outside sources or student loans.
-But now that you are beginning your life in the workforce and all that comes with it, your cash flow needs will change significantly.
+If you’ve been in school before this new job, your finances were probably relatively simple.
+You likely had some basic bills and utilities to pay, and your education may have been funded by outside sources or student loans.
+But now that you are beginning your life in the workforce and all that comes with it, your cash flow needs may change significantly.

-Once you have an idea of how much your paychecks will be after income and payroll taxes, it is time to sit down and determine what your expenses are.
-How much is rent?
-Will you be moving to a nicer place soon, and possibly saving funds to buy a car.
+Once you have an idea of how much your paychecks will be after income and payroll taxes, determine your expenses by surveying your situation.
+Take note of how much rent you pay each month, whether you plan to move to a nicer place soon, and possibly saving funds to buy a car.

-Buying a car?
-How long before you have to begin paying back the student loans, and figure out how much you can pay on your loans each month.
+Also, note how long before you have to begin paying back the student loans, and figure out how much you can pay on your loans each month.
 These items will play an important role in determining where your money has to go.

-Creating a budget doesn’t have to be difficult and it can be done in a few easy steps.
+Creating a budget can be done in a few easy steps.
 It is important that you establish this spending plan as soon as possible so that you don’t find yourself in financial trouble later.
 You can use a budget template to speed things up and tailor it to include any additional categories you want to have in your budget.

 Tackle Your Debt